MoFEM/users-modules-cephas/basic_finite_elements/tutorials/poisson/doc/poisson_homogeneous.md

 - idea of Boundary element in MoFEM and how to use it
 - process of implementing User Data Operators (UDOs) and how to  **push** them to the main program
 - a way to handle homogeneous boundary condition in MoFEM
-- utilisation of tools to read outputs (MOAB) and visualise them (Paraview)
+- utilisation of tools to convert outputs (MOAB) and visualise them (Paraview)

 ## The problem {#basic_tutorials_poisson_homogeneous_the_problem}